Physiotherapy for spinal cord injury rehabilitation focuses on optimizing mobility through exercise.

 ROM exercises can be performed passively or actively.

 Passive ROM involves having a caregiver or physiotherapist move the patient’s body for them.
-It requires no energy exertion from the patient, which makes it ideal for individuals with complete or severe spinal cord injuries.
+It can even be performed on patients with complete or severe spinal cord injuries.

-In contrast, active ROM exercises are performed by the patient and do require energy exertion.
-If you’re able to even slightly control your movements, try ROM exercises independently to stimulate and strengthen neural pathways in the spinal cord.
+In contrast, active ROM exercises are performed by the patient and require effort throughout the motion.
+If you have enough strength in your limbs, try to perform ROM exercises on your own to stimulate and strengthen neural pathways in the spinal cord.

-ROM exercises will also accustom the body to various movements, which can help reduce the sensitivity of hyperactive muscles.
+ROM exercises will also reintroduce movement to the body, which can help reduce pain and stiffness.

-Many spinal cord injury patients experience involuntary muscle contractions called spasticity due to disrupted communication between the brain and muscles.
+Many patients experience involuntary muscle contractions, known as spasticity, that results from impaired communication between the brain and muscles.

-Stretching can help lengthen spastic muscles and minimize pain caused by additional pressure on the joints.
+Stretching can help to lengthen painful and tight muscles and reduce pain signals within the joints.

 The effects of stretching can last for hours and help prevent injuries during more strenuous exercise.

-Well-stretched muscles can bear more pressure and effortlessly achieve full range of motion, which makes it easier to perform any exercise.
+Well-stretched muscles can bear more weight and effortlessly achieve full range of motion, which makes it easier to perform any exercise.

 3. Aerobic Exercises

-Aerobic exercise is another important type of exercise for spinal cord injury patients.
+Aerobic exercise is another important type of exercise for patients after spinal cord injury.
 This type of physiotherapy gets the heart pumping and boosts circulation.

-Strengthening the heart with aerobic exercise is especially important after a spinal cord injury has reduced mobility.
-Weak heart performance can slow one’s pulse and decrease blood pressure.
+Strengthening the cardiovascular system through aerobic exercise is especially important after a spinal cord injury that has affected one’s mobility.
+Weakened cardiac performance can slow one’s pulse and decrease blood pressure.
 If left unaddressed, major organ systems can start to dysfunction.

-Along with strengthening the heart, aerobic exercises also help with weight regulation, which many spinal cord injury patients may struggle with due to reduced mobility.
+Along with strengthening the heart, aerobic exercises also help with weight regulation, which many patients may struggle with due to reduced mobility after spinal cord injury.